mukul2428/CoronaVirus-Tracker/README.md

-Built using Java and Spring Boot which shows live data of covid patients of many countries
+Built using Java, HTML, CSS Bootstrap and Spring Boot which shows live data of covid patients of many countries.